nanoninja/docker-nginx-php-mysql/README.md

 ## Configure Xdebug

-If you use another IDE than PHPStorm or Netbeans, go to the [remote debugging](https://xdebug.org/docs/remote) section of Xdebug documentation.
+If you use another IDE than [PHPStorm](https://www.jetbrains.com/phpstorm/) or [Netbeans](https://netbeans.org/), go to the [remote debugging](https://xdebug.org/docs/remote) section of Xdebug documentation.

+For a better integration of Docker to PHPStorm, use the [documentation](https://github.com/nanoninja/docker-nginx-php-mysql/blob/master/doc/phpstorm-macosx.md).

 1. Get your own local IP address :